HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="vendor_prefix_pseudo_elements.sql"
 ) }}

+It is no secret that Chrome and Safari have been way more prefix-happy, but it is especially true with pseudo-elements: nearly half of all prefixed pseudo-elements we found had a -webkit-prefix.

 {{ figure_markup(
   image="top-pseudo-element-prefixes.png",
   caption="Relative popularity of pseudo-element vendor prefixes as a percent of occurrences on mobile pages.",